 One copy is 1090 pages long, with thin paper, small type and the occasional illustration.

 Vikram Chandra's very good crime thriller epic Sacred Games is the novel equivalent of a Bollywood movie.
 (Over 1080 pages.)

 Most of Wayne Johnston's novels are doorstoppers - The Colony of Unrequited Dreams is over 600 pages... in trade paperback, and they look much longer than that in hardcover.
 And they are very heavy to lift.

-Sharon Penman's ''The Sunne In Splendour', which is at least a thousand pages long and de-villainises King Richard III, turning him into a sympathetic protagonist who adores his wife Anne Neville.
+Sharon Penman's ''The Sunne in Splendour', which is at least 1000 pages long and de-villainises King Richard III, turning him into a sympathetic protagonist who adores his wife Anne Neville.
 It also gives readers an inside look at the shifting loyalties and political intrigue of the Wars of the Roses.

 The Chung Kuo series of science fiction novels by David Wingrove.
-First published as eight hefty volumes of six or seven hundred pages each, it is due to be re-released in 2010 as eighteen books of presumably more reasonable size.
+First published as eight hefty volumes of 600-700 pages each, it is due to be re-released in 2010 as eighteen books of presumably more reasonable size.
 It is eighteen because the original series was supposed to be nine books, but Wingrove's publisher refused to publish the ninth, forcing him to combine the last two books.
 The new release will include the complete nine books at two volumes per book...